rit-sse/ssedap/README.md

 ```
 {
-  success: (true|false),
+  "success": (true|false),
-  user: "your_ldap_user123",
+  "user": "your_ldap_user123",
-  queriedUser: "other_ldap_user456",
+  "queriedUser": "other_ldap_user456",
-  userInfo: {
+  "userInfo": {
-              somekey: "somevalue",     # userInfo = JSON object with the user's meta info,
+              "somekey": "somevalue",     # userInfo = JSON object with the user's meta info,
               ...                       # and is only present if success==true
             },
-  error: "some text"                    # will only be present in the event of an error (when success==false)
+  "error": "some text"                    # will only be present in the event of an error (when success==false)
 }
 ```